cudy789/AMPL/docs/installation/configure.rst

 .. warning::

    Some cameras have firmware that do not let you manually set FPS and/or exposure.
-In these cases, the FPS/exposure will depend on the lighting conditions when AMPL first starts.
+In these cases, the FPS/exposure will depend on the lighting conditions when MAPLE first starts.
 See :doc:`./choosing-hardware` for details.

 .. list-table::
     :widths: 25 55 5 15